 If abuse is ruled out, certain medical conditions might be the cause of the sudden bruising in your child.
 Below are the names and details of such disorders.

 - Thrombocytopenia: Thrombocytopenia is a condition in which your blood has a lower than normal platelet count.
 It could lead to internal bleeding or bleeding underneath your skin or from the surface of your skin.
 It is often characterized by skin bruises and red, pinpoint, round spots on the skin (petechiae).
-Corticosteroids, blood or platelet transfusions, and splenectomy are some treatment options available for severe thrombocytopenia ((4).
+Corticosteroids, intravenous immunoglobulins, and blood or platelet transfusions, and splenectomy are some treatment options available for severe thrombocytopenia ((4).

 - Von Willebrand disease: This is a common bleeding disorder seen in approximately 1% of children.
 It occurs due to the lack of or abnormalities in the protein known as von Willebrand factor in the body, causing easy bruising, nose bleeding, oral cavity bleedings, and heavy menstrual periods in the case of adolescent females.
 Treatments options include antifibrinolytic agents and transfusion with plasma concentrates (5).